JasonGoemaat/luatest/test2/README.md

 # Test 2

+> NOTE: You have to copy 'lua51.dll' from your luajit build to the same directory as main.exe for this to work, or add it somewhere in your path.

 Now is where I usually fail.
 I want to build against the LUAJIT libraries.
 Currently I am working with this directory structure: